opentensor/developer-docs/docs/getting-started/installation.md

 ## Installing on Apple Silicon

-To install Bittensor on Apple M1, we recommend you first activate a Python virtual environment.
+To install Bittensor on Apple M1 or M2, we recommend you first activate a Python virtual environment.
 Follow the below steps:

 ### Activate a virtual environment